Our Verdict

 Our Analysis and Test Results

-The Sorel Caribou is a classic Pac boot, a winter boot design with both advantages and disadvantages.
-In general, Pac boots are very comfortable and offer a spacious, sometimes sloppy, fit.
-They have the benefit of a removable liner that allows you to dry them out quickly should you sweat too much or get moisture inside of them.
-The Caribou is absolutely warm and waterproof, though it isn't the most comfortable or grippy on slippery surfaces.
+The Sorel Caribou is a classic winter Pac boot.
+In general, Pac boots are very comfortable and offer a spacious, sometimes sloppy fit.
+They have the benefit of a removable liner that allows you to dry them out quickly should you sweat too much or they get submerged in water.
+The Caribou is a warm and waterproof boot, but it isn't the most comfortable or grippy on slick surfaces.

 Performance Comparison